 CPF is here to help.
-We have many informative pamphlets and brochures that can help you pick the right program for the right child; and for parents whose children are already studying FSL, we have resources that can help you help your kids.
+We have many informative resources that can help you pick the right program for your child; and for parents whose children are already studying FSL, we have resources that can help you help your kids.
 We are primarily, first and foremost, a parent-oriented organization, so we are here for you and your family every step of the way.

-Alliance Francaise is a non-profit organisation that offers French language courses, access to a multimedia library and organises cultural activities.
+Alliance Francaise is a non-profit organization that offers French language courses, access to a multimedia library and organizes cultural activities.

 ArtStarts in schools is a unique not-for-profit organization offering educators, artists, parents and students a broad range of programs, services and resources to promote arts and creativity among BC’s young people.

 BC Ministry of Education is committed to providing a high quality education for K-12 students in British Columbia.

 BC Ministry of Intergovernmental Relations works to ensure that British Columbia’s relations with the federal government, other provincial governments and international governments advance our interests.

 BCCPAC (BC Confederation of Parent Advisory Councils) is a charitable non-profit organization that advocates for the best possible public education for all children in BC through the active involvement of parents.
 Our membership of over 1,000 includes parent advisory councils and district parent advisory councils in BC.